 The data mapping shown at right is intended to update the target table without inserting duplicate entries.
 Both tables are defined allowing the email field to be NULL, so matching name entries with NULL email fields could exist in each table.

 Clicking the Actions icon next to the TARGET database table opens the Database Actions Dialog.
 The NULL equal checkbox next to the email field allows MapForce to treat NULL values in the source and target as equal for data mapping purposes, even though they are not considered equal by database rules.

 ETL (Extract-Transform-Load) tools provide a mechanism for extracting data from external sources, transforming it to a normalized data format, and then loading it into an end target or repository.

-With support for prevalent enterprise data formats (XML, databases, flat files, EDI, etc.), MapForce is an extremely effective, lightweight, and scalable tool for ETL.
+With support for prevalent enterprise data formats (XML, databases, PDF, flat files, EDI, etc.), MapForce is an extremely effective, lightweight, and scalable ETL tool.
 MapForce offers a straightforward, visual user interface that lets you easily load any supported mapping structures and then use drag and drop functionality to connect nodes and add data processing functions and filters, or use the visual function builder for more complex ETL projects.

 In addition to its visual interface, MapForce is also accessible through a flexible Java or COM-based API, providing an integrated automation layer to your ETL implementations.

 MapForce allows you to easily associate your ETL data structures using drag and drop functionality.